mauricioszabo/chlorine-koans/README.md

-# cljs-skeleton - a ClojureScript Atom package example code
+# chlorine-koans - a ClojureScript Atom package example code

 This code is meant only as a skeleton to generate ClojureScript packages.
 It is not meant to be used.

-To start a project with this template, clone it to some folder normally, rename all entries of `cljs-skeleton` to, for example, `my-plugin` (remember to fix folder names too!) and run `apm link my-plugin` to link the local copy to the Atom package folder.
+To start a project with this template, clone it to some folder normally, rename all entries of `chlorine-koans` to, for example, `my-plugin` (remember to fix folder names too!) and run `apm link my-plugin` to link the local copy to the Atom package folder.

 To start compilation, run: `npm install` then `npx shadow-cljs watch package`.
 Please wait until Shadow-CLJS compiles the first version before trying to run `Activate` command, otherwise you'll get an error and will need to restart Atom before you can make changes.